 College coursework in animal behavior, biology and psychology, while not required for all positions, can provide relevant preparation for aspiring trainers.
 Additionally, apprenticeships allow service dog trainers to gain real-world experience under the tutelage of experienced instructors.

 Individuals may teach dogs basic skills as apprentices for up to four years.
 Once they master training skills, apprentices may take on greater responsibilities and advance to instructor positions.

 There are no certification programs geared specifically to service dog trainers; however, the Certification Council for Professional Dog Trainers (CCPDT) offers voluntary certification for dog trainers in general (www.ccpdt.org).
 In order to be eligible to sit for the CCPDT certification exam, candidates must have recent experience training dogs or instructing other dog trainers.
 Continuing education is required for certification renewal.

 In some states, guide dog trainers must be licensed.
 For example, in California, becoming licensed involves successful completion of a set of exams and three years as an apprentice.
 California guide dog trainers must maintain licensure by taking continuing education courses.

 Dog schools may administer their own exams and field tests to apprentice service dog trainers.
 Additional tests may be required for advancement into instructor positions.

 Employment Outlook and Salary Information

-Animal trainers in general earned an annual median salary of $25,320 in 2013, with an hourly median wage of $12.17, per the U.S. Bureau of Labor Statistics (BLS).
-From 2012-2022, about-average growth in employment opportunities of 15% was predicted by the BLS for animal trainers.
+Animal trainers in general earned an annual median salary of $26,610 in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+From 2014-2024, faster-than-average growth in employment opportunities of 11% was predicted by the BLS for animal trainers.